Required Immunizations for incoming Fall and Spring students 2013-2014.

 1) Submit a copy of the negative IGRA blood test for TB infection, such as Quantiferon-Gold or TSpotTB, within 12 months of entrance to Penn or

-2) Make an appointment with the immunization nurse at Student Health Service (SHS) to have a TB skin test (PPD) or IGRA blood test for TB infection.
+2) Make an appointment with the immunization nurse at Student Health Service (SHS) to have a TB skin test (PPD).

 Please note: SHS DOES NOT ACCEPT TB SKIN TEST (PPD) RESULTS PLACED BY PROVIDERS OUTSIDE OF SHS.
 Students with documented TB history (positive test result, chest x-ray report, treatment, etc) can make an appointment with a nurse for review.